 Mohs surgery is the most effective and advanced treatment for skin cancer today.
 It offers the highest potential for cure, even if the skin cancer has been previously treated by another method.
 Mohs surgery targets skin cancer through a highly specialized and precise technique that removes the cancer in stages.
 It involves surgically removing skin cancer layer by layer andexamining the tissue under a microscope until healthy, cancer-free tissue around the tumor (called clear margins) is reached.
 Because the Mohs College surgeon is specially trained as a cancer surgeon, pathologist, and reconstructive surgeon, Mohs surgery has the highest success rate of all treatments for skin cancer – up to 99%.

-The Pediatric Dermatology service is run by Dr. Leonard Kristal and Dr. Robert Hayman, physicians who are widely published and nationally recognized experts.
-The practice includes treatment of, but is not exclusive to, atopic dermatitis, acne, hemangiomas, and genetic and congenital skin disorders.
+The Pediatric Dermatology service is run by our board-certified Pediatric Dermatologist, Dr. Robert Hayman.
+The practice takes a multidisciplinary approach to care which includes treatment of atopic dermatitis, acne, hemangiomas, genetic and congenital skin disorders, and more.
 Learn More >

 The department has a state-of-the-art narrow band UVB / UVA phototherapy box for the treatment of psoriasis, vitiligo, chronic itching, cutaneous T-cell lymphoma (CTCL) and certain other skin diseases.
 Phototherapy treatments are conducted and monitored by Deborah Deierlein, our nurse practitioner.
 The phototherapy service is directed by Dr. Marcia Tonnesen who has many years of clinical experience in this area.